phenotypic.measure#

 MedianRadius

 Median distance from colony center to edge across all directions.
-Provides a robust measure of typical colony size that is less sensitive to outliers than mean radius.
+Provides a robust measure of typical colony size that is less sensitive to outliers than mean width.
 Particularly useful for colonies with uneven growth or sectoring.

 MeanRadius